 |Pompey Museum||(242) 356-0495||Downtown Nassau|

 Many travelers choose to visit Gregory Arch.
-It is located in downtown Nassau.
+It is situated in downtown Nassau.
 Built in 1852, Gregory Arch is named after the Governor John Gregory.
 Today the arch serves as the symbolic border between Downtown Nassau and the rest of New Providence.

 |Fort Charlotte||(242) 325-9186||1.0 mi.
 West of Downtown Nassau|